 2. Grambling State University

-International student tuition rates can vary depending on the chosen program, number of credit hours enrolled in, and the student’s country of origin.
-Therefore, for international students, the university advises contacting their admissions team beforehand to learn about specific educational charges.
+International student tuition rates and total costs can vary depending on the chosen program, number of credit hours, housing, meal plan, and insurance costs.
+Therefore, international students should contact the university before enrolling to confirm their exact estimated charges.

 3. University of New Orleans

-The University of New Orleans was the first major public university in the South of the United States to be racially integrated, marking a significant moment in history.
-It stands out for its strong programs in Business Administration, Computer Sciences, and International Studies, drawing students with its hands-on approach to interdisciplinary education.
+The University of New Orleans was the first racially integrated public university in the South of the United States, marking a significant moment in history.
+It also offers programs across fields such as business, computer science, engineering, the liberal arts, and international studies.

 4. McNeese State University